 We hoped to reach Yellow North from Yellow South and while that proved impossible, the optional 0.7 walk to where the ridge cuts away is recommended.
 There is mild exposure on the narrow ridge for the first 0.2 mile.
 Then it opens onto a welcoming, broad plateau with uniformly small rock.

-Continue past Pt 12,838' to the rift in the ridge at 5.1 miles, 12,700 feet.
-There appears to be several game-over breaches in the ridge.
+Continue past Point 12,838' to the rift in the ridge at 5.1 miles, 12,700 feet.
+There appear to be several game-over breaches in the ridge.
 For me anyway, Yellow North must be scaled another way.

 From here, the town of Ophir is visible well below to the north.
-The ridge above town holds Silver Mountain, Wasatch Mountain, and Oscar's Pass.
+The ridge above town spans Ophir Needles, Silver Mountain, and Oscar's Pass.

 On our return, we looked longingly at Pilot Knob.
 The locals who climbed U S Grant from the Waterfall Creek side were back to attempt Pilot without ropes.
 Most people consider it a technical climb.
 Return to the trailhead as you came.
 However, upon leaving Yellow South, there is no need to re-climb the false summit.
 Simply descend from the first saddle as indicated on the track above.